Skip to main content

 Seniority and Lottery Points

-In the single room process, students are welcome to apply as an individual applicant, or they can form a hallmate group with up to three (3) additional single room applicants.
+In the single room processes, students are welcome to apply as an individual applicant, or they can form a hallmate group with up to three (3) additional single room applicants.
 Lottery point average is utilized for hallmate groups.
 Students/groups with more points/higher lottery point averages have a greater chance of success in the process.
 For successful students/groups, those with more lottery points/higher lottery point averages select their rooms before those with fewer lottery points/lower lottery point averages.

 Specific details for each process are included in the subsequent sections.